popasmuerf/code.notes/security/certifications/CISSP/books/_11hourCISSP/Chapter-3/cryptography.basics.2.md

 ### Protocol Governance
 	- describes the process of selecting the right method (ie, cipher) and implementation
 	- digital signatures provide integrity but not confidentiality (you know what the key is, likely a provided PGP key)
-	- Symetric Ciphers are used for confidentiality primarily
+	- Symetric Ciphers are used for confidentiality primarily :
+		--> encrypting hardrives
+		--> encrypting files, etc.
 	- AES is preferred over DES do to cryptographic strength
+	NOTE: Do not confuse DES, AES, et all with symmetric and asymetric cryptography.
 ### Types of Cryptogray
 	- symmetric
 		--> single key
-		--> FASTER
+		--> FASTER than Asymmetric algorithms
 		--> less secure due to key sharing
 		--> Strong crypto strength
+		--> used for general confidentiality typically
 	- asymetric
 		--> multi-key(two public/private key exchange)
 		--> AKA "secret key encryption"
+		--> used for confidentiality communication between remote hosts typically.
+Think TLS/SSL, SFTP, etc.
-		-->
+		--> SLOWER than Symmetric algorithms
+		--> STRONGER per bit Symmetric algorithms

 ### Stream and block ciphers